gscontras/probLang/chapters/app-06-intro-to-webppl.md

 ### Distributions

-Above, we looked at *samples* from probability distributions: the outcomes of randomly flipping coins (of a certain weight).
+So far, we looked at *sampling functions*, which produce single samples from probability distributions, e.g., the outcomes of randomly flipping coins (of a certain weight).
 The probability distributions were *implicit* in those sampling functions; they specified the probability of the different return values (`true` or `false`).
 When you repeatedly run the sampling function more and more times (for example: with `repeat`), you approximate the underlying true distribution better and better.